nczmoo/dcs/readme.md

         It's an autobattle situation.
 Just do rats for now, which get progressively more powerful as you progress forward.
         Mobs drop random gold (0, power)
 MAYBE
+    make armor degrade so it has to be repaired